 - The applicant drives over part of the central island of a roundabout designed to be driven over by heavy vehicles.

-- If the applicant gives a turn/diverge signal that starts too late or finishes too early, a critical error (other illegal action) should not be recorded.
-This should be recorded for Signalling if the task is assessable.
-However, if a required turn/diverge signal is omitted altogether, a critical error (fail to signal) should be recorded.
+- If the applicant gives a turn/diverge signal that starts too late or finishes too early, a critical error (other illegal action) will not be recorded.
+‘No’ will be recorded for signalling if the task is assessable.
+However, if a required turn/diverge signal is omitted altogether a critical error (fail to signal) will be recorded.

-- If the applicant breaches the lateral position requirements stated in the Task assessment items section, a critical error (other illegal action) should only be recorded if the applicant:
+- If the applicant breaches lateral position requirements, a critical error (other illegal action) should only be recorded if the applicant:

 - makes an incorrect lane change and no other road user is affected

 - turns from a lane marked for straight-through traffic only

 - turns into a multi-laned road and turns into the incorrect lane, and no other road user is affected

 - drives straight through an intersection from a lane marked for turning traffic only

 - unnecessarily drives in (or partly in) a special vehicle lane

 - drives on (or partly on) the wrong side of the road